-- It would benefit Southeast Tech to leverage the perspectives and preferences of its potential student population as well as its existing enrollees. - As such, efforts should be undertaken to work with faculty and administrators from public and private Sioux Falls area high schools to identify top student candidates for membership on a Student Advisory Committee.
+- It would benefit Southeast Tech to leverage the perspectives and preferences of its potential student population as well as its existing enrollees. - Efforts should be undertaken to work with regional public and private high schools to identify top student candidates for membership on a Student Advisory Committee.
 Membership would be changed annually. - The Committee would be leveraged to inform both Institutional Management in terms of campus environment and amenities as well as Marketing and Promotion to ensure that potential Southeast Tech students are effectively engaged and recruited.
+These perspectives could help inform enhancement of Visitation Day and other high school marketing efforts.